Flotomate/product_docs/source/admin/admin-customization/ad-status.rst

 Predefined Status
 =================

-Flotomate has predefined Statuses which are immutable and some statuses which can be changed.
+Motadata has predefined Statuses which are immutable and some statuses which can be changed.
 They coexist with custom Statuses.
 They are as follows:

 -  **Request**: